BradyZzzZ/CV-Coursework-20412961/README.md

 pip install -r requirements.txt
 ```

-*Note: If you have the latest version of the TensorFlow-GPU (even though it will not used) package in your current environment, it is recommended to reconfigure a new Anaconda environment to avoid conflicts.*
+***Note**: If you have the latest version of the TensorFlow-GPU (even though it will not used) package in your current environment, it is recommended to reconfigure a new Anaconda environment to avoid conflicts.*